Adult Brit Mitzvah

 JRC’s Adult Brit Mitzvah Cohort

-JRC welcomes you to engage your Adult Jewish identity with our 2021-2022 Adult Brit Mitzvah Cohort.
-This 10-month program culminates in a special Brit Mitzvah ritual on Shabbat Sukkot (October 15, 2022).
+JRC welcomes you to engage your Adult Jewish identity with our 2023-2024 Adult Brit Mitzvah Cohort.
+This 10-month program culminates in a special Brit Mitzvah ritual on Shabbat (November 23, 2024).

 Our newly redesigned JRC Adult Brit Mitzvah program combines group study, Hevruta/partner learning, Torah Trope, Spiritual Autobiography, and topics such as Liturgy and Prayer, God and Theology, Reconstructionism, Bodies, Eating and Daily Living, Shabbat, Halacha and Traditions, Tikkun Olam, Gender and Identities, the Jewish Library, and Jewish History.